geudde/attic-chest/pages/13.reference/01.porden/docs.md

 That pour the Malmsey from their fruit of gold,*

-When ruddy autumn rules the mellow year ;
+When ruddy autumn rules the mellow year;

 The busy natives make their dwelling here,

-(A simple active race ; content and health,
+(A simple active race; content and health,

 The noblest gifts of heaven, their only wealth,